 - Don’t fret if you see no one.
 I’m like the slowest person in our group & I’m proud of it!
 You will get there when you get there and (LRNC) will be there cheering you on till you cross that line.

 - Pace yourself.
-Normally I do a 5 min walk as warmup and then do 1 min running 3 min walking intervals.
+Normally I do a 5 min walk as warm up and then do 1 min running 3 min walk intervals.
 For this, I did 1 min run 5 min walk intervals.